Regional_Universals.jpg

 3) The notion of entirely abandoning our innate customs in order to reap the benefits of parallel cultures is superfluous.

 I couldn’t help but think how privileged I was to be part of this stimulating time of connection and possibility.
 I began to rant about a band of brothers and sisters, pirates of the electric church is what I think I called them, buccaneers of free cultural exchange, happily rummaging the treasure troves of human expression.
-However, looking up from my coffee inspired maritime daydream, I was suddenly brought back to shore by the annoyed gaze of a man who had been forced to abide my diatribe.
+Yet, looking up from my coffee-inspired, maritime daydream, I was suddenly brought back to shore by the annoyed gaze of a man who had been forced to abide my diatribe.
 Lowering my voice, I remembered just how unappealing, even frightening, ideas of personal acculturation can sometimes be.

 * * *